 Continue your usual activities if possible, and find ways to work around your epilepsy so you can maintain your lifestyle.

-If you live with someone with epilepsy, there are some things you can do to help that person:
+If you live with someone with epilepsy, there are some things you can do to help them:

 - Make a list of their medications, doctors’ appointments, and other important medical information.

-- Talk to the person about their condition and what role they would like you to play in helping.
+- Talk with the person about their condition and what role they would like you to play in helping.

 In many instances, a seizure isn’t preventable.
-However, maintaining a healthy lifestyle can give you the best chance at reducing your risk.
+But maintaining a healthy lifestyle can give you the best chance at reducing your risk.
 You can do the following:

 - Get plenty of sleep.

-- Eat a healthy diet and stay well hydrated.
+- Eat a balanced diet and drink plenty of fluids.

 - Exercise regularly.